Anahit: Armenian Anahit and Persian Anahita

 According to Strabo, the "Armenians shared in the religion of the Perses and the Medes and particularly honored Anaitis".
 The kings of Armenia were "steadfast supporters of the cult" and Tiridates III, before his conversion to Christianity, "prayed officially to the triad Aramazd-Anahit-Vahagn but is said to have shown a special devotion to 'the great lady Anahit, (...) the benefactress of the whole human race, mother of all knowledge, daughter of the great Aramazd According to Agathangelos, tradition required the Kings of Armenia to travel once a year to the temple at Eriza (Erez) in Acilisene in order to celebrate the festival of the divinity; Tiridates made this journey in the first year of his reign where he offered sacrifice and wreaths and boughs.
 The temple at Eriza appears to have been particularly famous, "the wealthiest and most venerable in Armenia", staffed with priests and priestesses, the latter from eminent families who would serve at the temple before marrying.
 This practice may again reveal Semitic syncretic influences, and is not otherwise attested in other areas.
 Pliny reports that Mark Antony's soldiers smashed an enormous statue of the divinity made of solid gold and then divided the pieces amongst themselves.
 Also according to Pliny, supported by Dio Cassius, Acilisene eventually came to be known as Anaïtica.
 Dio Cassius also mentions that another region along the Cyrus River, on the borders of Albania and Iberia, was also called "the land of Anaïtis."

-Anahit's worship, posibly borrowed from the Iranians during the Median invasion or the early Achaemenid period or from Urartian goddess Arubani possibly an early form of Anahit., was of paramount significance in Armenia.
-According to Matthew Canepa, Christoph Baumer, and Richard Foltz, Anahit as well as Aramazd, Vahagn, Mihr, and Tir were of Iranian origin and that Iranian religions heavily influenced major Armenian deities.
+Anahit's worship, most likely borrowed from the Iranians during the Median invasion or the early Achaemenid period or from Urartian goddess Arubani (possibly an early form of Anahit), was of paramount significance in Armenia.
+According to Matthew Canepa, Anahit as well as Aramazd, Vahagn, Mihr, and Tir were of Iranian origin and that Iranian religions heavily influenced major Armenian deities.
+Melik-Pashayan's research states that the cult of Anahit originates from Hayasa-Azzi with Middle Eastern influence; this research is cited by Armen Petrosyan and Hamazasp Khachatryan.
+Petrosyan also connected Anahit with Hayasan goddess Inanna.
+M. Kavoukjian also connected Anahit with Inanna and early Armenian Nvard.

-Hamazasp Khachatryan cites K. Melik Pashayan's research claiming that Anahit does not come from the Persian Anahita, but from a common ancient Eastern origin, she is a local goddess, her worship was formed in very ancient times in the region of Hayasa-Azzi under the influence of Asia Minor.

-Many Armenian authors reject Anahit's Iranian origins.